Weather stalls search for AirAsia black boxes; first victim buried

 "We are asking universities to work with us - from the whole country," said Anton Castilani, executive director at Indonesia's disaster victims identification committee.

-Relatives, many of whom collapsed in grief when they saw the first television pictures confirming their fears on Tuesday, held prayers at a crisis center at Surabaya airport.
+Relatives, many of whom collapsed in grief when they saw the first television pictures confirming their fears on Tuesday, held prayers at a crisis centre at Surabaya airport.

 "UNBELIEVABLY" STEEP CLIMB

-The plane was traveling at 32,000 feet (9,753 meters) and had asked to fly at 38,000 feet to avoid bad weather.
+The plane was travelling at 32,000 feet (9,753 metres) and had asked to fly at 38,000 feet to avoid bad weather.
 When air traffic controllers granted permission for a rise to 34,000 feet a few minutes later, they received no response.

 A source close to the investigation said radar data appeared to show that the aircraft made an "unbelievably" steep climb before it crashed.